4thParty/hubot-dynamic-conversation/README.md

 #### Options

-abortKeyword: String // the keyword used to abort the conversations
+abortKeyword: String // the keyword used to abort the conversations (optional)

-onAbortMessage: String // the reply to the user when the conversation is aborted
+onAbortMessage: String // the reply to the user when the conversation is aborted  (optional)

-onCompleteMessage: String // reply sent to the user when the conversation is done.
+onCompleteMessage: String // reply sent to the user when the conversation is done (optional)

+onTimeoutMessage: String // message sent to the user when the conversation times out

+skipKeyword: String // a keyword that can be used to skip non-required questions (optional)

+skipMessage: String // a message that can appended to any non-required questions (optional)

 conversation: Array{Message Model} // an array of the message model